Hitta/partner-controls/README.md

 To use, clone this repository and include the `L.Control.HittaLogo.js` or `L.Control.HittaLogo.min.js` from the `dist/controls/L.Control.HittaLogo` folder.
 Include this file in your project and add this setting when initiating your leaflet map

+The logo can be found in the `ssrc/images` folder

 ```
 L.map({
     // Other leaflet settings here